DevWithOverthinking/Tellonym-Rocket-TellsV0.5.0/README.md

 # Built Like A Rocket !🛰️
 Strap in for a ride fueled by the power of not one, not two, but three types of proxies—HTTP, SOCKS4, and SOCKS5!
 With this rocket-fueled proxy support, we're launching your tell count into the cosmos with unprecedented speed and precision.
 It's like strapping booster rockets onto your social interactions! 🌟🚀

+Don't have your own proxies?
+No need to panic!
+Our station is stocked with an ample supply of new premium proxies refreshed every time after a certain amount of time to keep your mission soaring smoothly through the cosmos.
+With Tellonym-Rocket, you'll never run out of fuel on your quest to boost those tell counts to infinity and beyond! 🌟🛰️

 ## Blast Off Features :star2:
 - **Turbocharged Telling:**  Watch as your tell count shoots through the stratosphere at warp speed.
 - **Easy Peasy Configuration:** Navigate through the cosmos with our user-friendly command-line interface.